fcaballerop/cuPSS/README.md

 ## Introduction

-This library provides a framework for numerically integrating systems PDEs (stochastic or deterministic) pseudo-spectrally.
+This library provides a framework for numerically integrating systems of PDEs (stochastic or deterministic) pseudo-spectrally.
 The integrator runs on NVIDIA GPUs through CUDA, but also supports running entirely on CPU, which can be faster for certain smaller systems.

 Detailed information about how to code a solver using this library can be found in the <a href="https://github.com/fcaballerop/cuPSS/wiki/Tutorials"><strong>tutorials</strong></a>.